klept0/C25K-Calendar-Creator/C25K Calendar Creator/c25k_ics_generator.md

 **DISCLAIMER: This script is for informational purposes only and is NOT a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your healthcare provider before starting any new exercise program, especially if you have hypertension or other pre-existing health conditions.
 Use this script at your own risk.
 The author assumes no responsibility for any injury or health issues that may result from using this script.**

-This script generates a calendar file (.ics) for the popular "Couch to 5K" running program, tailored for users with hypertension.
-The generated calendar will have three workout reminders per week (Monday, Wednesday, Friday) for 10 weeks, each session scheduled at 7:00 AM for 30 minutes.
-The plan is further customized based on your age, weight, and gender.
+This script generates a personalized Couch to 5K calendar (.ics) file, tailored for users with hypertension.
+It customizes the workout plan based on your age, weight, gender, preferred language, and session start time.
+The script supports multiple export formats for use with Apple/Google calendars, Google Fit, and other platforms.

 ## Features

-- **Customizable Start Date:** Easily set your preferred program start date.
+- **Customizable Start Date and Time:** Set your preferred program start date and session start time.
 - **Personalized Plan:** Adjusts session duration for older or heavier users.
 - **Health Reminder:** Includes a note to monitor health and consult a doctor if needed.
+- **Localization:** Supports English and Spanish for all workout instructions.
+- **Multiple Export Formats:**
-- **Ready-to-Import:** Produces a standard `.ics` file compatible with Google Calendar, Apple Calendar, Outlook, and others.
+  - `.ics` (standard calendar import, Apple/Google Calendar, Apple Health)
+  - `.csv` (spreadsheet import)
+  - `.json` (data import for other apps)
+  - Google Fit compatible `.csv`
+- **Hydration and Safety Reminders:** Each workout includes hydration and safety notes.

 ## Usage